SunannnSun/ds_opt/README.md

 # Dynamical System Optimization in Linear Parameter Varying Formulation

-This module is an updated rendition of the [previous Python implementation](https://github.com/penn-figueroa-lab/ds-opt-py) of Dynamical System Optimization for Dynamical Systems.
+This module is an updated rendition of the [previous Python implementation](https://github.com/penn-figueroa-lab/ds-opt-py) of Dynamical System Optimization in Linear Parameter Varying Formulation (LPV-DS).
 The module has been adapted and integrated as a part of the comprehensive pipeline: Directionality-aware Mixture Model (DAMM) for Dynamical System Learning.
 Please refer to: https://github.com/SunannnSun/damm_lpvds for complete usage.

 ---